+I. General

-- I. General - a.
-Effective March 31, 2023, all Slinger, Deckman, and General Longshore Workers must have a current HRSA Ship Gang Certification in order to work in these positions. - 2.
-Communications - a.
+a.
+Effective January 1, 2024, all Slinger, Deckman, and General Longshore Workers must have a current HRSA Ship Gang Certification in order to work in these positions.

+2. Communications

+a.
 Only the Crane Operator, Deckman, and Slinger may talk on the Crane Operator frequency under normal circumstances.
 It is prohibited for the Foreman to circumvent the Deckman by calling out containers to the Crane Operator.
-This interrupts the process and generates unpredictability. - 3.
-Preparations for Operations - a.
-WARNING: Stepping into an open personnel hatch can result in injury or items can fall through to the level below.
+This interrupts the process and generates unpredictability.

+3. Preparations for Operations

+- a.
+WARNING: Stepping into an open personnel hatch can result in serious injury.
 Ensure personnel access hatches at the top of ladders are CLOSED or protected with a railing. - b.
 If Deckman and Slingers are not present, crane operators are prohibited from discharging/loading containers or hatch covers. - c.
 The Deckman is responsible to know if there are any Pin-bins that will be discharged. - d.
 The Deckman is responsible to check for damaged cell guides after the hatch covers are removed before the start of loading or discharging containers.
 If damage is found, inform the crane operator.